kees-/arena-graph/README.md

 Contributions are welcome.
 The UI framework I'm most comfortable with is [re-frame](https://github.com/day8/re-frame), so this whole app is built in clojurescript with re-frame.

-Native language additions are easiest, however, the whole JS/React/Node package ecosystem is at arm's reach and running isolated JS scripts on demand (maybe TS too) is pretty easy too.
+Native language additions are easiest, however, the whole JS/React/Node package ecosystem is at arm's reach and running isolated JS scripts on demand (maybe TS too) is also pretty easy.

 I haven't published a build yet.
 It's too rough and I want to stylize the UI to look coherent.
 You can test it with: